L&D employees using an LMS integration

 This information can get pretty nuanced and lead your program in different directions.
 In the example above, asking mentors to take on several mentees at one time would mean you’re building a group mentoring program.
 Group mentoring programs are different from traditional 1-on-1 mentoring programs, and program managers should be aware of the differences and where they’re best suited.

-Additionally, the skill and goals report in Together’s platform enables program managers to see what’s discussed most often in each meeting.
+Additionally, the skill and goals report in Together’s mentoring tracking system enables program managers to see what’s discussed most often in each meeting.
 This can be an indicator of the prevailing skills mentees want to learn.
 In the image below, for example, this mentoring program has a focus on innovative thinking and team building.
-With this information, program managers can create more tailored session agendas or events if they choose.
+Through these types of mentoring evaluations, program managers can create more tailored session agendas or events if they choose.

 A second example of skill and goal report on Together Software